How to trade the news?

 John Maynard Keynes was an influential English economist whose ideas fundamentally changed the economic policies of governments, especially in the first half of the 20th century.

-Why did the predictably higher sales of ice in the summer, cause the stocks of ice companies to trade for more in the summer?
-Shouldn’t Ice company stock prices reflect the average sales these companies are expected to experience and not the sales they’ve experienced recently which are influenced by what season we are in?
+Why did the predictably higher sales of ice in the summer, cause the prices of ice companies to trade for more in the summer?

-Companies with seasonal businesses have higher prices in seasons when their earnings are higher
+However, numerous empirical examples showed that Companies with seasonal businesses have higher prices in the seasons when their earnings are higher.

 Why is this?